|Total Credits||48 credits|

 The online FNP program offers several start dates throughout the year.
 Admission is conducted on a rolling basis.

-Since 1902, the Simmons College School of Nursing and Health Sciences (SNHS) has been an innovator in health care education.
+Since 1902, the Simmons University School of Nursing and Health Sciences (SNHS) has been an innovator in health care education.
 SNHS is dedicated to preparing students to become leaders through research, scholarship, and clinical expertise.

 With a campus located in Boston’s Longwood Medical Area, SNHS serves as a prominent health care authority in the New England region and has received national and international recognition.
 The school’s FNP program is one of the oldest, most established programs in the country.
 Its graduates are well prepared to deliver primary health care to patients across the life span.

-Simmons College is accredited by the New England Association of Schools and Colleges (NEASC) and by national and regional discipline-specific agencies in the health care field.
+Simmons University is accredited by the New England Association of Schools and Colleges (NEASC) and by national and regional discipline-specific agencies in the health care field.
 The Simmons School of Nursing and Health Sciences is accredited through 2019 by the Commission on Collegiate Nursing Education (CCNE), a national accrediting agency that ensures the quality of nursing programs.

 Learn more about Simmons’ online Family Nurse Practitioner program.